gauntface/gaunt.dev/content/blog/2009/07/21/so-ive-been-away-for-a-while.md

 ---
 title: "So I've been away for a while . . ."
-excerpt: "Been away from blogging for a while - largely just Android development and moving house."
+description: "Been away from blogging for a while - largely just Android development and moving house."
 mainImage: "/images/blog/2014/06/30/2283676770-55e4f51635-o.jpg"
 primaryColor: "#e4aa27"
 date: "2009-07-21T14:47:48-07:00"